xiangtanshi/A3S/README.md

 ### Tips for Running A3S
 As A3S incorporates several tricky techniques, we offer comprehensive guidance on its implementation.
 This detailed approach aims to facilitate your ability to apply A3S to your own datasets and conduct comparative analyses with other methods.
 Our step-by-step instructions should enable you to navigate the intricacies of A3S and fully leverage its capabilities in your research or applications.
+You can download the datasets used in the paper through this link: https://www.dropbox.com/scl/fo/y35yh2zeaepe14cawqf3q/AEE2Ad88y3dZQAWuvEGx6Aw?rlkey=g7sazn0qc45nc37awng5mqcy1&st=vpw1olm8&dl=0.

 #### Environment
 You need to create a python environment that contains the following package in order to run the files in the repository: